satnick81/PremierLeague/README.md

 https://github.com/dashee87/blogScripts/blob/master/Jupyter/2017-06-04-predicting-football-results-with-statistical-modelling.ipynb.

 There is also data that comes in from the player level and is aggregated in SQL.
-This aggregated data is then ranked based on team for comparison on specific metrics.
+This aggregation is then ranked based on team for comparison on specific metrics.

 ## Disclaimer:
 The purpose of the dashboard is to grow technical skillset with data science as well as build on Databricks and SQL knowledge.
-In no way should these results be used for gambling as these results are just displaying the output of a Poisson Distribution.
+In no way should these results be used for gambling.